gianndev/ParvaOS/README.md

 3. **Compile the Rust code:**

-    To build the image of the operating system you can use the Makefile just typing
+    To build the image of the operating system you can use the `bootimage` crate and then use the Makefile, just typing
     ```
+    cargo install bootimage
     make image
     ```